bellafraker/Team-5-MIST-4610-Group-Project-1/README.md

 ## Database Information
 Database Name: ns_Sp26_61608_Group 5

-Additional Information: Each query listed above is marked in the database using stored procedures which can be called using the following format:???????
+Additional Information: Each query listed above is marked in the database using stored procedures which can be called using the following format:Q1, Q2, Q3